sportsdatasolutions/python_project_template/getting_started_deepnote.md

 ```

 ## Dependencies
-> Dealing with project dependencies on Deepnote
+> Dealing with project dependencies (packages the project will depend on) on Deepnote

 ###